Review the Graduate School Admission Requirements

 Satisfy the Graduate School requirements with respect to undergraduate grade-point average, bachelor’s degree, English proficiency, and international financial information.

-Submit three letters of recommendation, GRE general test, official transcripts, a CV/Resume, and a personal statement.
+Submit three letters of recommendation, official transcripts, a CV/Resume, and a personal statement.
 In addition, applicants are encouraged to submit any additional information deemed relevant.
 The GRE general test is recommended but not required at this time due to difficulties related to COVID.

 Complete UW’s Graduate School Application

 If you would also like to be considered for the traditional MS program (or the PhD program) as well as the PMP, indicate this on the “Program Selection” webpage.
 You you do not need to upload duplicate sets of everything: You may use the same application materials for both applications.
 If you are admitted to both, you can select which program to attend.